theobald-software/kb.theobald-software.github.io/content/_erpconnect-services/the-syntax-of-xtractql-and-examples.md

 {% endhighlight %}
 </details>

-The following examples show how XtractQL can be used.
+The depicted examples show how XtractQL can be used.

 **Table**